PySimpleGUI/DocsCleanup/cookbook.md

 If you've got a lot of elements, use the shortcut names (e.g. using `sg.B` rather than `sg.Button` saves 5 characters per button in your layout).

-The idea here to be able to see your entire window in your code without having to scroll.
+The idea here is to be able to see your entire window in your code without having to scroll.

 ### Use PySimpleGUI constructs